Making Vacation Rental Safety a Top Priority

 Swimming Pool and Hot Tubs

-If you offer a swimming pool or hot tub at your rental, you should be following the federal Safety Barrier Guidelines for Residential Pools.
+If you offer a swimming pool or hot tub at your rental, you should follow the federal Safety Barrier Guidelines for Residential Pools.

-In today’s short-term rental industry, swimming pools and spas really need to be set up much like a pool at your local hotel with safety signage, depth markers, and rescue tools.
-Hosts should not provide toys or flotation devices that aren’t approved by the US Coast Guard.
+Swimming pools and spas should have safety features similar to those at a local hotel, including items like safety signage, depth markers, and rescue tools.
+Hosts should not provide toys or flotation devices that the US Coast Guard does not approve.

 Stairways and Handrails

 All stairways should have handrails.
-Continuous handrail(s) should be on at least one side of all stairs of 3 or more steps to ensure renters don’t fall.
-Note the black brackets supporting the handrail in the photo below – the side post rail is not a handrail.
+Continuous handrail(s) should be on at least one side of all stairs with three or more steps to ensure guests don’t fall.

 The addition of lighting will provide good visibility for the guests going up and down the stairs at night.
-If they can see well, then renters won’t trip and fall in walkways and on driveways as they move about the property.
-Lights should be automated to come on for days when renters first arrive after dark.
+If they can see well, then guests won’t trip and fall in walkways and on driveways as they move about the property.
+Lights should be automated and turned on for the days when guests first arrive until after dark.

 Grills and Outdoor Cooking